illarionov/RtkGps/README.md

 ###### Binary distribution

-* the latest apk wich is maybe very instable can be found in bin directory, but prefer the Google Play version
+* the latest apk with Mobile Mapper 50 and proj4 5.1.0 wich is maybe very instable can be found in bin directory, but prefer the Google Play version